-– sweetened condensed milk (eyeball it)
+- 2-4 tablespoons sweetened condensed milk depending on personal taste

-– hot/bolling water
+- 1 cup boiling water

 Possibly Related Blog Posts (automatically generated)